amida-tech/orange-api/docs/src/patients.md

 to that medication, any journal entries tagged with that medication, any schedule events for that medication, and any dose events for that medication.

-There are three access levels that can be set for each group on this per-medication basis: `read`, `write` and `none`. `read` and `write` behave as they do in a patient-wide context, and `none` means that that user group has no access at all to the medication or it's resources.
+There are four access levels that can be set for each group on this per-medication basis: `read`, `write`, `none` and `default`. `read` and `write` behave as they do in a patient-wide context, and `none` means that that user group has no access at all to the medication or it's resources. `default` is slightly more
+complicated: rather than just delegating straight to the patient-level permissions, it has a slightly different meaning depending on the share group and medication details:

+ * For an `anyone` share, `default` gives the user read-only access

+ * For a `family` share on an as-needed medication (including medications that are both regular and as-needed), `default` gives the user write access.

+ * For a `family` share on a medication that is not as-needed (so is regular-only), `default` gives the user read-only access.

+ * For a `prime` share, `default` delegates to the patient-level permissions: it first looks at any explicit permissions specified in the share itself, and if that's set to `default` then it looks as `access_prime` in the patient data.

+There is one exception to this rule.
+The *user* who creates a medication is recorded as the `creator` of that medication, and they always have write access to that medication (even if, for example, the patient is shared with the user through the `anyone` group and the medication has `access_anyone="default"` (which would usually give them read-only access), that user will still have write access).

 Each patient returned by the API has an `avatar` field containing the path of that patient's avatar (image) endpoint.
 As documented below, `GET`ting this path returns the user's avatar